Already free of coronavirus, this country could become the first to be vaccinated

 An independent nation in free association with Washington, Palau has access to the United States' mass Covid-19 vaccination program, known as Operation Warp Speed (OWS).

 The archipelago covers an area of just 177 square miles (459 square kilometers) -- about a sixth of the size of Rhode Island, the smallest US state.
-That small size puts Palau in prime position to be among the first nations to be inoculated against Covid-19, according to the country's Incident Commander of the Ministry of Health, Ritter Udui.
+That small size puts Palau in prime position to be among the first nations to be inoculated against Covid-19, according to the country's incident commander of the Ministry of Health, Ritter Udui.

 "We are lucky to be in a position where we have access to vaccines through OWS, and our small size makes it easier for us to roll out the program," Udui said.
 "It's not compulsory to receive the vaccine, so our goal is to vaccinate about 80% of the population.
 We hope to achieve herd immunity (through the vaccination program)."